-The Institute’s Fellows and Visiting Professors are drawn from a wide variety of disciplines, but have notable concentrations in the areas of military history and security studies, political history, the history of art and connoisseurship, and nineteenth-century literature and social history.
+The Institute’s Fellows and Visiting Professors are drawn from a wide variety of disciplines but have notable concentrations in the areas of military history and security studies, political history, the history of art and connoisseurship, and nineteenth-century literature and social history.

-Full list of Fellows
+List of Fellows

 The Institute is composed of some thirty Fellows in various categories and supports a series of Visiting Professorships, with a particular focus in history, history of art, modern war studies and international relations.
 Click here for the listing of current Fellows, which also provides short biographies and details of major and recent publications.